Zeusangis/gdsc_it_code_challenge/README.md

 - **Search Functionality**: Advanced search options to find specific items or information.
 - **Responsive Design**: Mobile-friendly design to ensure usability across different devices.

+## Technologies

+- **Python**: The programming language used to develop the application.
+- **Django**: A high-level Python web framework that encourages rapid development and clean, pragmatic design.
+- **Tailwind CSS**: A utility-first CSS framework for rapidly building custom user interfaces.

 ## Installation

 1. Clone the repository: